 Tuesday 11 June 2024

-Nobel Laurate 1985 Claude Simon
+Nobel Laureate 1985 Claude Simon

-Nobel Laurate 1985 Claude Simon
+Nobel Laureate 1985 Claude Simon

 French novelist and Nobel laureate Claude Simon is known for his innovative narrative techniques, often defying traditional structures with a fragmented, non-linear approach that mirrors human perception and memory.